Skip to main content

 What to do when candidates misuse AI in assessments

-Teachers must not accept work which is not the student’s own.
-Ultimately the Head of Centre has the responsibility for ensuring that students’ work is authentic.
+Teachers must not accept work that is not the student’s own.
+Ultimately the Head of Centre is responsible for ensuring that students’ work is authentic.

-If you suspect AI misuse and the student has not signed the declaration of authentication, your centre doesn’t need to report the malpractice to OCR.
-You can resolve the matter prior to the signing of the declarations.
+If you suspect AI misuse before the student has signed the declaration of authentication, your centre doesn’t need to report the malpractice to Cambridge OCR.
+You can resolve the matter before signing the declarations.

-If AI misuse is suspected after formal submission and signing of the authentication sheet, AI concerns within candidate work should be reported with a JCQ M1 form, as outlined in the JCQ AI guidance, available on the Malpractice section of the JCQ website.
-Please email your completed forms to OCR at malpractice@ocr.org.uk.
+If you suspect AI misuse within candidate work after formal submission and signing of the authentication sheet, it must be reported.
+Report concerns with a JCQ M1 form: see the JCQ AI guidance, available on the Malpractice section of the JCQ website.
+Please email your completed forms to Cambridge OCR at malpractice@ocr.org.uk.

 Further support

-Please refer to the JCQ AI use in assessments: Protecting the integrity of assessment document for further information on managing the use of AI within your assessments.
+Please refer to JCQ AI use in assessments: Protecting the integrity of assessment for further information on managing the use of AI within your assessments.

 Stay connected

-Share your thoughts and comments below.
-If you have any questions, you can email us at support@ocr.org.uk, call us on 01223 553998 or message us on X (formerly Twitter) @OCR_PhysEd.
+If you have any questions, you can email us at support@ocr.org.uk or call us on 01223 553998.
 You can also sign up to subject updates to receive information about resources and support.

 Related blogs